bnb51/bnb-portfolio/_test_items/swarm.md

 2. Random motion, which emulates the effect of vibration.
 3. Repulsion from nearby robots, which emulates the relative "size" of the robot based on collision radius.

-The photos show the sorting with each of the 3 scenarios.
+The photos show the sorting with each of the 3 scenarios where the robots are sorted based on their size.

 ## Reynolds flocking
 ![flocking]({{ site.url }}{{ site.baseurl }}/assets/images/flock.png)